Mary Elizabeth Tenn

 Born and raised in Manchester, Mary is active in local legal, community and charitable organizations.

-Mary serves as the immediate past president of the New Hampshire Bar Association.
-She is a past president of the Manchester Bar Association and currently serves on the Manchester Bar executive committee.
-She also serves on the Board of the New Hampshire Bar Foundation.
+Mary serves on the board of the New Hampshire Bar Foundation.
+She also is the State Chair for New Hampshire for the Fellows of the American Bar Foundation.
+Mary is a past president of the New Hampshire Bar Association.
+She also is a past president of the Manchester Bar Association and currently serves on the Manchester Bar executive committee.

 Mary serves on the Board of Advisors for the Warren B. Rudman Center for Justice, Leadership and Public Policy.
 She previously served on the Board of Directors for the Girl Scouts of Swift Water Council and the Board of Trustees for Leadership New Hampshire.